 I creatively and operationally oversee VICE’s video output for Australia and New Zealand, across all our online digital platforms (vice.com, Facebook, Instagram etc).
-This begins with defining the editorial direction, strategy and priorities for the year – what topics we want to focus on, where our audience is and the formats and platforms we want to utilise to reach them.
+This begins with defining the editorial direction, strategy and priorities for the year – what topics we want to focus on, where our audience is and the formats and platforms we want to utilize to reach them.
 From there, I work with a team of really talented young producers to ideate the series and stories we can produce to fulfil that plan.

 I also play an outward-facing role for the company, forging relationships and partnerships with external filmmakers and collaborators.
 Most recently I spearheaded an exciting partnership with Screen Australia, giving local documentarians the opportunity to access funding to produce an episode of our tent-pole documentary series, Australiana.